BermudezJimmel/Cloud-Fundamentails-Presentation/01-aws-organizations/README.md

 ## 📖 What is AWS Organizations?

 ### Simple Definition
 AWS Organizations is like having a "master control panel" for multiple AWS accounts.
-Think of it as managing multiple bank accounts from one central dashboard.

 ### Why Do We Need Multiple AWS Accounts?
 - **Separation:** Keep production systems separate from testing